thegworld/gtx-browser/docs/process_model_and_site_isolation.md

 * **Principal Instance** (implemented by [SiteInstance](https://source.chromium.org/chromium/chromium/src/+/main:content/public/browser/site_instance.h;drc=858df4ab8b73f2418f51385954760f2154512029;l=32)):
-    A principal instance is the core unit of Chromium's process model.
+    A principal instance is the core unit of GTx Browser's process model.
 Any two documents with the same principal in the same browsing context group (see below) must live in the same process, because they have synchronous access to each other's content.
 This access includes cross-document